VerdictAI

 5 questions

-Ceramic or titanium plates: which should I buy?
+Ceramic vs. titanium flat iron — which should I buy?